Rethinking the Vulnerability of Concept Erasure and a New Method: Methods

-\textbf{Vulnerability} Verifying that a model has truly unlearned a concept is challenging.
-We consider an unlearned model\footnote{With `unlearned' we mean a trained model that has been fine tuned to unlearn something, not an untrained model.} $\epsilon_{\theta'}$ to be robust if it consistently fails to generate the erased content, even when subjected to \textit{any} adversarial prompt.
-In this work we demonstrate that all unlearned models are not robust, rather they are vulnerable.
-We construct a loss function \cite{chinPrompting4DebuggingRedteamingTexttoimage2023} that, when minimized, directly breaks this robustness definition:
+Verifying whether a model has truly unlearned a concept is challenging.
+To assess the effectiveness of the unlearning process, we consider an unlearned denoiser $\epsilon_{\theta'}$ to be robust if it consistently fails to generate the erased content and produce images significantly different from those generated by the original model $\epsilon_\theta$ when subjected to any adversarial prompt and any latent initialization.
+Therefore, this work focuses on measuring the degree to which the unlearned model has diverged from the original model concerning the erased content.
+To achieve this, we propose a loss function similar to \cite{chinPrompting4DebuggingRedteamingTexttoimage2023}